Abu Dhabi's long-troubled Etihad sells 38 planes for $1B

 Etihad described the move as being in line with “the third year of its transformation program.”

-“The deal offers us flexibility while ensuring we stand by our sustainability targets and maintain a fleet of the most fuel-efficient, technologically advanced aircraft,” the firm said in a statement.
+“The deal offers us flexibility while ensuring we stand by our sustainability targets and maintain a fleet of the most fuel-efficient, technologically advanced aircraft,” the airline said in a statement.

+Etihad's website lists itself as having a fleet of 102 aircraft.
+It no longer lists its A330s among its fleet, having said it would begin phasing those aircraft out.
+The 16 Boeing 777s it will sell and lease back represent 15% of its current fleet.

 Since 2016, Etihad has lost a total of $4.75 billion as its strategy of aggressively buying stakes in airlines from Europe to Australia to compete against Emirates and fellow rival Qatar Airways exposed the company to major losses.

-In the time since, it has embarked on a cost-cutting initiative and recently announced it would restructure planned aircraft purchases from Airbus and Boeing.
+In the time since 2016, it has embarked on a cost-cutting initiative and recently announced it would restructure planned aircraft purchases from Airbus and Boeing.

 The airline reported revenues of $5.86 billion in 2018, down from $6 billion in 2017.
 It flew 17.8 million passengers last year, down from 18.6 million the year prior.